FireGoblin/goActorBinaryTree/README.md

 Dealing with race conditions

 There were two race conditions ran into.
 One of them lead to adding the mutex to reply_tracker to coordinate map accesses.
-The other lead to using injectOperation() in tests instead of sendOperation() so all actions performed by the testProbe go through the Run() routine instead of concurrently to it.
+The other lead to using injectoperation() in tests instead of sendoperation() so all actions performed by the testProbe go through the Run() routine instead of concurrently to it.

 TODO